dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.60 - Fixed valve smd exporter.
 - 1.61 - Initial support for exporting animations.
 70% of all animations are supported at this time.
 - 1.62 - Support for more animation formats.
 99% of all animations are now supported.
+- 1.63 - Update program library for new settings.